jordansissel/fpm/docs/cli-reference.rst

     - (freebsd only) Sets the FreeBSD 'origin' pkg field

 * ``--freebsd-osversion VERSION``
-    - (freebsd only) Sets the FreeBSD 'version' pkg field, ie. 12 or 13, use '*' for all.
+    - (freebsd only) Sets the FreeBSD 'version' pkg field, ie 12 or 13, use '*' for all.

 * ``--gem-bin-path DIRECTORY``
     - (gem only) The directory to install gem executables